-Episodes of this phenomenon only last a few, if that many minutes.
+Episodes of this phenomenon only last a few, if… that many minutes.

 Reverse sneezing is caused by a spasm of the throat and soft palate.
 This spasm is triggered by any irritation to the throat, pharynx, or laryngeal area.
 The most common triggers are excitement, exhaustion, a tight collar, pulling too hard on their leash, an environmental irritant like pollen, perfume, even a household chemical or cleaner, room sprays, or even a sudden change in temperature.
 It’s very rare that a respiratory infection or nasal drip causes the irritation.

 Whenever the weather changes from Summer to Fall/Winter, my Luka has little reverse sneezing fits for the first 3 weeks of the weather change, then it stops and becomes very random.
 Sometimes when I open the sliding glass door or the front door Luka and Mika run out… and they start reverse sneezing… like clockwork.
-Mika it doesn’t bother but Luka still get’s little nervous because it seems like he doesn’t know what’s going on.
+Mika it doesn’t bother but Luka still get’s a little nervous because it seems like he doesn’t know what’s going on.

 I’ve been told to do nothing because it comes and goes so quickly but if you feel the need to do something, which some of us do, try massaging his/her throat to stop the spasm.
-Sometimes covering your pet’s nostrils very briefly will cause them to swallow, which usually clears the irritation and stop the sneezing.
+Sometimes covering your pet’s nostrils very briefly will cause them to swallow, which usually clears the irritation and stop the reverse sneezing.